JohnAustinDev/osis-converters/ReadMe.md

 ### HELP
-Run <script> -h to get help on any partiular script.
-Or run <any-script> -h <setting/file> to see help on any particular setting or control file.
+For help use the -h flag.
+Or run `convert -h <setting/file>` to see help on any particular setting or control file.

 # sfm2osis